-a) Where We Should Be/School Areas
+a) School Areas

-Hallways and Lockers - All students should make room for people to move in the hallways and be responsible by keeping a neat locker.
-If a student makes a mess, they should please clean up after themselves.
-Students are not permitted to run in the hallways.
-No "horseplay" is permitted in the hallways.
+Hallways and Lockers -All students are expected to use and maintain the locker assigned to them for the school year.
+In the hallway, students are not permitted to engage in horseplay.
+If a student makes a mess, they should clean up after themselves.
 Students should not be in the hallways during class time.

-Cafeteria - Students must display proper behaviour while eating.
-Each student is expected to do his/her part to keep our school clean and free of trash and debris.
+Cafeteria and Servery - Use of the servery is available for students to purchase food between classes and at lunch.
+Each student is expected to do his/her part to keep our school clean before, during and after their meals.

 Prayer Tables/ Chapel - Students are to respect prayer tables and sacred symbols throughout the school.
 The school chapel, located in the Convent, is open during school hours.
-Students are encouraged to visit the Blessed Sacrament on their own time.
+Weekly mass is an opportunity for students to practice their faith.